IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ### UID2 Sharing Example

 The following instructions provide an example of how sharing works for a sender and a receiver both using Snowflake.
 In this example scenario an advertiser (the sender) has an audience table with raw UID2s
-(`AUDIENCE_WITH_UID2`) and they want to make data in the table available to a data provider (the receiver) using [Snowflake Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro) feature.
+(`AUDIENCE_WITH_UID2`) and wants to make data in the table available to a data provider (the receiver) using the [Snowflake Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro) feature.

 #### Sender Instructions

- 1. Create a new table `AUDIENCE_WITH_UID2_TOKENS`.
+ 1. Create a new table named `AUDIENCE_WITH_UID2_TOKENS`.
- 2. Encrypt the raw UID2s in the `AUDIENCE_WITH_UID2S` table and store the result into the `AUDIENCE_WITH_UID2_TOKENS` table.
+ 2. Encrypt the raw UID2s in the `AUDIENCE_WITH_UID2S` table and store the result in the `AUDIENCE_WITH_UID2_TOKENS` table.
 For example, the following query could help achieve this task:
     ```
     insert into AUDIENCE_WITH_UID2_TOKENS select a.ID, t.UID2_TOKEN from AUDIENCE_WITH_UID2S a, lateral UID2_PROD_ADV_SH.ADV.FN_T_UID2_ENCRYPT(a.RAW_UID2) t;
     ```
- 3. Create a secure share and grant it access to the AUDIENCE_WITH_UID2_TOKENS table.
+ 3. Create a secure share and grant it access to the `AUDIENCE_WITH_UID2_TOKENS` table.
  4. Grant the receiver access to the secure share.

 >**WARNING**: To avoid shared UID2 tokens expiring, the sender should send the newly encrypted UID2 tokens to the receiver as soon as possible after encrypting.